-With ASDF 2, we provide a new stable set of working features that everyone can rely on from now on.
-Use #+asdf2 to detect presence of ASDF 2, (asdf:version-satisfies (asdf:asdf-version) "2.345.67") to check the availability of a version no earlier than required.
+With ASDF 2 and later, we provide a new stable set of working features that everyone can rely on from now on.
+Use #+asdf2, #+asdf3, #+asdf3.1 or #+asdf3.3 to detect presence of relevant versions of ASDF and their features, or (asdf:version-satisfies (asdf:asdf-version) "2.345.67") to check the availability of a version no earlier than required.